Two communities in Yendi gets mechanised boreholes

 Speaking at the handing over ceremony, Alhaji Farouk said he constructed the boreholes following a request by the Chiefs and members of Kpatuya and Nayilifong communities.

-According to him, the projects will end the water challenges affecting the two communities where women and children would travel far in search of portable drinking water.
+According to him, the projects will end the water challenges affecting the two communities where women and children would have to travel far in search of potable drinking water.

-Mr Mahama also assured of more goodies in the next Nana Addo Dankwa Akufo-Addo led administration with him as MP for Yendi.
+Mr Mahama also assured of more goodies in the next Akufo-Addo-Bawumia led administration with him as MP for Yendi.

 However, an elated Chiefs and members of the communities thanked Alhaji Farouk Aliu Mahama for his unrelenting support for the good people of Yendi and pledged their commitment to his Yendi agenda.